 There were no aquariums or zoos in Maine, so I figured while Tom was in school I would find other forms of work with animals.
 I started off working at a doggie daycare and shadowing the dog trainer there, later teaching my own classes and lessons when she opened up her own dog training studio.
 I met Meg when she was interning and we immediately connected, and have been training dogs together ever since.
 Even when we each opened our own businesses, we would collaborate on classes and cases, always bouncing ideas off of each other.
 We finally decided to combine our knowledge, experience and passion for training and Partners in Canine was formed!

-I live with my husband Tom, 2 year old daughter Nora and my two brindles Meka Mae (12 y) and Opus Jenkins (Opi, 7y) in Standish, ME.
+I live with my husband Tom, 4 year old daughter Nora, 3 month old daughter Shyla and my two brindles Meka Mae (12 y) and Opus Jenkins (Opi, 7y) in Standish, ME.
 My dogs and I have dabbled and competed in many different dog sports including Rally-O, Competition Obedience, Weight Pull, Flyball, Scent Work and Barn Hunt.
 We are currently working towards our Social Responsibility title for GRC Dog Sports.

 At Partners In Canine, we strive to offer a full spectrum of activities, sports, and training for you and your dog.
 Here are some awesome folks who help round out our team!